ProjectIgnis/Distribution/sound/README.md

 These files will be loaded and played; you may replace them with custom ones as long as the name is the same.

-	activate.wav        : played when cards or effects are activated, unless there is an associated chant for that card. addcounter.wav      : played when counters are added to cards. attack.wav          : played when a monster declares an attack, unless there is an associated chant for that monster. chatmessage.wav     : played when messages are sent in the chat of the current room. coinflip.wav        : played when coins are flipped. damage.wav          : played when damage is inflicted, either by battle or by effect. destroyed.wav       : played when cards are destroyed. diceroll.wav        : played when dice are rolled. draw.wav            : played when a player draws cards. equip.wav           : played when a card is equipped to another. flip.wav            : played when cards are flipped, including when a monster is Flip Summoned, unless there is an associated chant for that monster. gainlp.wav          : played when a player recovers Life Points. nextturn.wav        : played when the next turn starts. phase.wav           : played when you are moving from a phase to another. playerenter.wav     : played when a player joins the room. removecounter.wav   : played when counters are removed from cards. set.wav             : played when cards are set on the field. shuffle.wav         : played when cards are shuffled. specialsummon.wav   : played when a monster is Special Summoned, unless there is an associated chant for that monster. summon.wav          : played when a monster is Normal Summoned, unless there is an associated chant for that monster.
+	activate.wav          : played when cards or effects are activated, unless there is an associated chant for that card. addcounter.wav        : played when counters are added to cards. attack.wav            : played when a monster declares an attack, unless there is an associated chant for that monster. chatmessage.wav       : played when messages are sent in the chat of the current room. coinflip.wav          : played when coins are flipped. damage.wav            : played when damage is inflicted, either by battle or by effect. destroyed.wav         : played when cards are destroyed. diceroll.wav          : played when dice are rolled. draw.wav              : played when a player draws cards. equip.wav             : played when a card is equipped to another. flip.wav              : played when cards are flipped, including when a monster is Flip Summoned, unless there is an associated chant for that monster. gainlp.wav            : played when a player recovers Life Points. nextturn.wav          : played when the next turn starts. phase.wav             : played when you are moving from a phase to another. playerenter.wav       : played when a player joins the room. rockpaperscissors.wav :
+	removecounter.wav     : played when counters are removed from cards. set.wav               : played when cards are set on the field. shuffle.wav           : played when cards are shuffled. specialsummon.wav     : played when a monster is Special Summoned, unless there is an associated chant for that monster. summon.wav            : played when a monster is Normal Summoned, unless there is an associated chant for that monster.

 ## Background music (BGM subfolder)